-One rather common question people ask relates to how many feet is in a roll of film.
-This question comes up often, because twenty-five foot rolls frequently had fifty feet of film on them if they were manufactured between the years of 1940 to 1960.
-The reason for this was simple though, because many rolls were double rolls.
+One rather common question people ask relates to how many feet are on a roll of film.
+This question comes up often because twenty-five-foot rolls frequently had fifty feet of film on them if they were manufactured between the years of 1940 to 1960.
+The reason for this was simple though because many rolls were double rolls.
 Double rolls allowed for the recording of video on both sides of the strip.
 Thus, the user would simply reload the camera with the same roll after shooting twenty-five feet of film on one side so that both sides could then be fully used.
-It is fairly easy to spot a double roll if you still have the original box, because it should say the words "double roll" right under the label that says "25ft".
-Even so, the words "double roll" are occasionally added to the back of the box, so users must check carefully to be certain.
-A single roll (3" in diameter with 50 feet long) of film does not hold much recording footage though.
+It is fairly easy to spot a double roll if you still have the original box because it should say the words “double roll” right under the label that says “25ft”.
+Even so, the words “double roll” are occasionally added to the back of the box, so users must check carefully to be certain.
+A single roll (3″ in diameter with 50 feet long) of film does not hold much recording footage though.
 These rolls only hold about three to four minutes of footage each.
-To create lengthier movies, filmmakers had to resort to the use of longer reels, such as five inch reels.
+To create lengthier movies, filmmakers had to resort to the use of longer reels, such as five-inch reels.
 These reels are two hundred feet long and hold about thirteen minutes of footage on them.
-Even longer six inch reels were frequently used and they contain twenty minutes of footage on a three hundred foot roll of film.
-Seven inch reels were also available that held about twenty-eight minutes of footage on a four hundred foot roll.
+Even longer six-inch reels were frequently used and they contain twenty minutes of footage on a three hundred foot roll of film.
+Seven-inch reels were also available that held about twenty-eight minutes of footage on a four hundred-foot roll.
 While it might seem like 16mm and 35mm reels contain substantially less footage, they actually contain fairly similar amounts of footage as 8mm reels, because only the width of the film and their frame size differs.

 How to Scan Old Film